How can we keep traffic flowing?

 Victoria’s motoring organisation, the RACV, supports wider footpaths and separated bicycle lanes for Sydney Road in Brunswick, because they realise that congestion will be reduced.
 The same logic applies to reducing congestion on any shopping street in Yarra.

-Yarra’s streets can only remain usable for drivers if some space is reallocated to more space-efficient modes such as walking, cycling and public transport, supported by car sharing.
+Yarra’s streets can be better for drivers if some space is reallocated to walking, cycling and public transport, supported by car sharing.